NETRASG/ALVAS_ONLINE_COADING/README.md

 Write a Java Program to check whether the given number is Armstrong number or not
 # Substring
 Write a Java Program to find longest substring without repeating characters in a string.
+# 01/06/2020
+# duplicate elements
+Python Program to remove duplicate elements from a list

+# leaders in array
+Given an array of positive integers.
+Write a C Program to find the leaders in the array.

+# left rotate
+Write a Java Program to left rotate the elements of an array